Conveyancing 2018: Key issues facing conveyancers

 Digitisation, Bitcoin and blockchain technology

 Technology may well be No.1 on many people’s lists of the key issues to watch in 2018.
-We’ve already seen the first purchase of UK property using Bitcoin, and blockchain encryption is being used to exchange contracts digitally.
+We’ve already seen the first purchase of UK property using Bitcoin.
+Also, blockchain encryption is being used to exchange contracts digitally.
 Meanwhile, the Land Registry is proceeding with its digital transformation, which includes a digital mortgage signature service.
 While none of these innovations are going to transform the conveyancing industry or systems overnight, they have the potential to be the pre-cursors of a game-changing system.

 General Data Protection Regulations (GDPR)

 On May 25, 2018, the new General Data Protection Regulations (GDPR) come into force.
-The first significant legislation affecting data privacy in more than two decades, the GDPR will introduce new protective measures for personal data, affecting how firms store client and employee data and how they can market their services.
+The first significant legislation affecting data privacy in more than two decades.
+The GDPR will introduce new protective measures for personal data, affecting how firms store client and employee data and how they can market their services.
 There will be severe financial penalties imposed for data breaches, so it is crucial legal firms take steps now to ensure they’re compliant with the new legislation.